scarletti-ben/notepad-encrypted/README.md

 - Have no reliance on external libraries or imports
 - Build entirely with "vanilla" `Javascript` / `HTML` / `CSS`
 - Build a notepad application with note tabs that you can switch between
-- Allow useers to create notes, close notes, open old notes
+- Allow users to create notes, close notes, open old notes
 - Allow notes to persist across sessions

-The less important feature I wanted to add as a proof of concept was an encrpytion system in which the notes in `localStorage` were encrypted using a user password.
+The less important feature I wanted to add as a proof of concept was an encryption system in which the notes in `localStorage` were encrypted using a user password.

 All of the above aims were met, and it has morphed into a modular `JavaScript` project with a few proof of concept modules that are rather rough around the edges.
 Both this README, and the project itself, are more learning tools for myself than anything else.

-### A Note On Compatability
+### A Note On Compatibility
 - Designed and tested in `Google Chrome Version 134.0.6998.178 (Official Build) (64-bit)`
-- As there is decent use of the `import` / `export` syntax introduced in `ECMAScript 6 (ES6)` / `ES2015` it is likely that compatability with older browsers is limited
+- As there is decent use of the `import` / `export` syntax introduced in `ECMAScript 6 (ES6)` / `ES2015` it is likely that compatibility with older browsers is limited
 - Not tested on other browsers, mobile devices, or other desktop devices

 # Repository Overview